Décor Meeting #24: Studio Ammo and the Influence of Maritime Design

 @ammo_designstudio

-They occasionally exhibit their items in cool places!
-They post about it regularly.
-They currently have a summer boutique open until July 3rd: Place Tranape in Rueil-Malmaison.
-Feel free to stop by to discover their world and give us your feedback!
+They occasionally exhibit their objects in cool places!
+They regularly post about it.
+Currently, they have a summer shop until July 3rd: Place Tranape in Rueil-Malmaison.
+Feel free to stop by to discover their universe and give us your feedback!

 Influences and Creators